Pulse of the 2021 Heisman Trophy Race | BetOnline.ag - CLNS Media

 College football has been the center of attention in the sports world this week.
 As the regular season comes to a close and bowl season starts to heat up, top tier coaches are leaving their programs, the playoff picture is settling in, and the Heisman Trophy race is becoming more clear.
 Alabama quarterback Bryce Young is currently the favorite at (-220), and the whole country seems to agree with that.

-Our friends at BetOnline.ag ran the data, and fans in 26 out of 50 states believe that Young should should take the trophy home.
+Our friends at BetOnline.ag ran the data, and fans in 26 out of 50 states believe that Young should take the trophy home.
 Here’s a look at the map:

 Rounding out the top five are Ohio State quarterback C.J.
 Stroud (16 states), Michigan defensive end Aidan Hutchinson (5 states), Michigan State running back Kenneth Walker (2 states), and Pittsburgh quarterback Kenny Pickett (one state).